“Some of history’s most iconic images of warfare were fabricated, staged or manipulated. Here are some of the more famous examples.”

 Take Two.
 Action!

-Whether the celebrated Jo Rosenthal photograph showing the raising of the U.S. flag on Mount Suribachi during the 1945 fight for Iwo Jima was “staged” is a question of semantics.
+Whether the celebrated Jo Rosenthal photograph showing the raising of the U.S. flag on Mount Suribachi during the 1945 fight for Iwo Jima was “staged” is steeped in controversy.
 But it’s a matter of historical record that the immortalized hoisting of the Stars and Stripes was preceded by a similar incident earlier in the day.

 A Marine named Louis Lowery snapped the lesser-known photo hours before Rosenthal had even reached the summit.
 But it was the second (and more dramatic) image that featured prominently in a successful $26 Billion war bond drive in 1945.
 The shot also appeared on stamps, magazine covers, recruiting posters and was the basis of the U.S. Marine memorial in Washington D.C.